 Sensor comparison: Sony RX100 V vs Olympus E-M5

 The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Sony RX100 V features an one-inch sensor and the Olympus E-M5 a Four Thirds sensor.
 The sensor area in the E-M5 is 94 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 2.0.
 The sensor in the RX100 V has a native 3:2 aspect ratio, while the one in the E-M5 offers a 4:3 aspect.